Lexi Deden, Kola Bad Bear help Montana State women hold off Idaho State for road win - NewsBreak

 MISSOULA — Montana was stuck in another one of its infamous scoreless droughts Saturday.
 This time, the Griz slammed the door shut.
 Brandon Whitney had scored or assisted on 10 straight points prior to Idaho State’s 10-2 run over a 4:41 stretch.
 He then drained a triple out of the timeout, assisted on another and UM led by 20 or more over the final seven minutes.

 Senior forward Carmen Gfeller hit a scoring milestone and her Montana women's basketball team used a spirited comeback in the fourth quarter to earn a rare win at Idaho State Saturday afternoon.
-Trailing by 11 points early in the third frame, the Lady Griz used stingy defense and hot shooting...
+Trailing by 11 points early in the third frame, the Lady Griz used strong interior defense and hot...

 Montana State adds pair of women's tennis players